Teaching, Learning and Assessment

 Teachers at Denbigh are highly skilled and knowledgeable in their subjects and understand the importance of effective planning; they select the best knowledge and use it to devise ambitious and coherently sequenced curricula.
 They are also trained in the fundamentals of lesson planning so they can deliver engaging lessons that build on prior knowledge to support student understanding.
 Teachers also use pre-existing knowledge of their students and the support of other educational professionals to ensure all students can access our curriculum.

 Teachers are also skilled in effective behaviour for learning strategies that ensure our students are engaged in thinking about the curriculum they are being taught.
-We also foster positive relationships with our students, understanding their individual needs, so we can maximise their engagement with our teaching.
+We achieve this through a consistent approach using learning modes.
+This includes a respectful whole class mode where all students are expected to sit up tall, listen, pay attention, never interrupt and track the teacher (SLANT).
+Teachers also understand the individual needs of our students, including SEND, and make relevant adaptations so we can maximise their engagement in learning.

 Our teachers are well versed in evidenced informed pedagogy and routinely receive regular and personalised professional development.
-This includes one to one coaching which grows teacher knowledge and implementation of pedagogical techniques ensuring that knowledge is imparted effectively to students.
+This includes regular coaching which grows teacher knowledge and implementation of pedagogical techniques ensuring that knowledge is imparted effectively to students.
 We use the instructional coaching model of Jim Knight and the instructional playbook of Tom Sherrington’s ‘Teaching Walkthrus’ to support this work.

 It is of our opinion that when our model is implemented students are inspired by their teachers and are able to ‘know more, remember more, and do more’.
 One piece of evidence that supports our current success is our exceptional GCSE outcomes, though this is but one small strand of a wider picture of success.
-Further evidence lies in how our students can articulate and discuss their learning as well as how they can talk about their experience of the curriculum to adults using great oracy.
-At Denbigh we are proud of our students achievements.
+Further evidence lies in how our students can articulate and discuss their learning as well as how they can talk about their experience of the curriculum to adults.
+At Denbigh we are proud of our students' achievements.